elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 **Some reflections on workload:** Many people recommend taking less courses and I agree.
 Leave more time for some other interesting and meaningful stuff (research, projects, TA, etc.).
 However some courses are essential if you want to do research, so prioritize on these courses.

 &#9733; : The courses which I think were worth attending CMU for.
+Courses without a star can also be good, but they are not that special.

 ## Freshman